-A university professor who used the Albert Gore Research Center at MTSU to get to know his late mother will be the guest on the next “MTSU On the Record” radio program.
+A university professor who used the Albert Gore Research Center at MTSU to get to know his late mother was the guest on a recent edition of the “MTSU On the Record” radio program.

-Host Gina Logue’s interview with Dr. Joseph Harrington, an English professor at the University of Kansas, will air from 6 to 6:30 a.m.
-Sunday, July 16, on WMOT-FM Roots Radio 89.5 and www.wmot.org.
+Host Gina Logue’s interview with Dr. Joseph Harrington, an English professor at the University of Kansas, first aired July 11 on WMOT-FM Roots Radio 89.5 and www.wmot.org.
+You can listen to their conversation above.

 In the early 2000s, Harrington came to Tennessee to dig into the Gore Center’s archives for information on Elizabeth “Lib” Peoples Harrington, a Dyersburg, Tennessee, native who served as Sen. Albert Gore Sr.’s personal secretary for about seven years.
 She left the office when she married but returned briefly to work for Gore in 1965-66 when he opened a Memphis office to serve constituents.